-The OSLC standard (Open Services for Lifecycle Collaboration) uses the Linked Data protocol to deliver seamless integration between heterogeneous tools through specified services and interfaces.
-OSLC uses URLs to point to these resources, relying on traditional Web principles.
+OSLC standard (Open Services for Lifecycle Collaboration) uses the Linked Data procedure to deliver seamless integration between heterogeneous tools through specified services and interfaces.
+Therefore, OSLC uses URLs to point to these resources, relying on traditional Web principles.

 Benefits of Linked Data